 Brotherhood of the Wolf is a Frankenstein’s monster of a movie.
 It is assembled of creature features, conspiracy thrillers, period romances and kung-fu flicks.
-And it is every bit the awesome, if imperfect, creation it sounds.
+And it is every bit the oddly awesome creation it sounds.

 It also happens to be based on fact.
 If truth is sometimes stranger than fiction, fiction based on truth is stranger still in the hands of director Christophe Gans, who grabs the thread of the historical Beast of Gevaudan and unravels it into an absurd tangle that somehow emerges with a single—if frayed—strand intact.
 The Beast was believed to be a wolf responsible for dozens of deaths in south-central France beginning in 1764; though a wolf purported to be the Beast was slain in 1767, the deaths were likely caused by multiple animals, possibly even feral dogs.
 The fervent terror associated with the Beast grew so widespread that Louis XV, not renowned as a people’s king and fresh off ceding New France to Great Britain and Spain, dispatched two professional hunters to eliminate the threat.